khalid-salad/distributed-algorithms-for-connectivity-and-mst-in-large-graphs-with-efficient-local-computation/README.md

 round complexity of $$\tilde{\mathcal{O}}\left(n / k\right)$$ but local computation
 complexity of $$\tilde{\mathcal{O}}\left(m / k + n\right)$$.
 Next, we present two
-*deterministic* algorithms which are increasingly sophisticated implementations of the classical Bor\r{u}vka's algorithm, the last of which has round complexity $$\tilde{\mathcal{O}}\left(n / k\right)$$ and local computation complexity $$\tilde{\mathcal{O}}\left((m + n) / k + \Delta + k\right)$$.
+*deterministic* algorithms which are increasingly sophisticated implementations of the classical Borůvka's algorithm, the last of which has round complexity $$\tilde{\mathcal{O}}\left(n / k\right)$$ and local computation complexity $$\tilde{\mathcal{O}}\left((m + n) / k + \Delta + k\right)$$.
 We finally present a *randomized* algorithm to find connected components with